ltbringer/november/README.md

 of 1920 x 1440.

 Detecting collisions was still hard.
 The way the illusion of movement works is: everything except the player moves!
-I had a hard to understanding this but it makes sense.
+I had a hard time understanding this but it made sense.
 This way you don't need to code up a virtual camera to follow the player, saving a lot of code.
 I was stuck for a while having the MC touch a collider and never getting to move out of it.
 So I tried a pre-emptive approach to prevent movement if the MC's movement speed would lead to a collision in the next frame.